- Brené Brown

 -

-I’ve always been drawn to people’s stories, to the moments that shape us, challenge us and call us back to who we are.
-Over the years, I found myself naturally mentoring others, leading teams and holding space in ways that felt deeply meaningful.
-Through my own personal therapy and inner work, I came to understand just how transformative it can be to have a place where you feel seen, heard and supported.
+I’ve always been drawn to people’s stories.
+The moments that shape us, challenge us, and gently call us back to who we are.
+Over time, I found myself naturally listening, mentoring, and holding space for others in ways that felt meaningful and grounding.

 I didn’t step into this profession overnight.
 It unfolded gradually, alongside two decades of leadership and mentoring, and a growing desire to work in a way that felt more aligned and purposeful.
 Becoming a therapist wasn’t a career change so much as a return to something that had been quietly forming in me for years. -